 World Pet Obesity · Clinical Assessment Tool

-Muscle Condition Score: Standardized Clinical Assessment
+Dog & Cat Muscle Condition Scoring: Standardized Clinical Assessment

 Clinical Context

-Why muscle condition is assessed separately
+Why muscle condition is assessed separately from body condition

 Body Condition Score estimates body fat.
 Muscle Condition Score estimates skeletal muscle mass.
 The two are evaluated independently because they can change in different directions and reflect different underlying processes.
 A patient may carry excess adipose tissue and still show measurable muscle loss.